-The lab is currently recruiting two (2) students for a masters or PhD in meteorology starting in the Fall 2022:
+The lab is currently recruiting 1 student for a masters or PhD in meteorology starting in the Fall 2023:

-–> One (1) masters or PhD student interested in better understanding the spatial heterogeneity of methane emissions through micrometeorological and field-based techniques.
-With this research, we seek to push discoveries in understudied biogeochemical processes in wetlands that can lead to high methane emissions in a warming planet.
+–> One (1) masters or PhD student interested in better understanding methane emissions in forests and wetlands through micrometeorological and field-based techniques.
+With this research, we seek to push discoveries in understudied biogeochemical processes in wetlands and forests that can alter predictions of future methane emissions, and thus the greenhouse gas budget of the planet.

-- A bachelor’s degree in atmospheric science, environmental science, ecology, environmental engineering, or closely related field.
+- A bachelor’s degree in forest engineering, atmospheric science, environmental science, ecology, environmental engineering, or closely related field.

 - Ability to write code for data analysis in either Matlab, R, or Python.

 - Experience doing fieldwork in forests and/or wetlands to collect biological and/or physical data.